marklogic-community/marklogic-samplestack/README.md

 ./gradlew dbteardown
 ```

 This command will not return.
-When you see output of the following form, the mi ddle tier is running, and you can proceed with the browser tier setup:
+When you see output of the following form, the middle tier is running, and you can proceed with the browser tier setup:
 ```
 Started Application in X seconds...
 >Building 85% > :bootRun